Header photo: sautéed diced chicken with red chilli at CHUAN

 SEN SEN SUSHI

 Japanese superstore DON DON DONKI will launch its first restaurant in Hong Kong – SEN SEN SUSHI – at OP Mall in Tsuen Wan on Friday, 29 October at 11am.
-This is a lively kaitenzushi (conveyor-belt sushi) eatery that spotlights premium tuna (over 90 kinds!) and salmon at just $12 a pop.
-SEN SEN SUSHI seems like a fun place to nosh on sushi, with daily entertainment, such as fish-cutting displays and roasting shows, and sound and light displays part of the package (and it will hopefully tune out the dreadful DONKI theme song on repeat).
+This is a lively kaiten-zushi (conveyor-belt sushi) eatery that spotlights over 100 menu items, priced from just $12 a pop.
+SEN SEN SUSHI seems like a fun place to nosh on sushi, with daily entertainment at 6pm, such as fish-cutting displays and roasting shows, and sound and light displays all part of the package (and it will hopefully tune out the dreadful DONKI theme song that’s played on repeat).
 Open daily, 10am–11pm.

 Shop 2001, 2/F, OP Mall, 100 Tai Ho Road, Tsuen Wan, 2652 2611